 The qualification as a referee will be valid for four years, subject to attending any refresher/ updating sessions required due to the introduction of new FINA rules over this period.

 A referee must re-qualify every four years by attending either a judge training course which includes all the new FINA updates or another referee training course.

 There are synchro referee courses taking place across the country each year.

 All candidates on a referee training course must be a qualified synchro judge, a current Swim England member and over 18.

 Head to our dedicated Courses Calendar to search for an upcoming synchro referee training course near you.

 Run A Training Course

-National referee training courses in England are organised and run by the ASA Synchronised Swimming Management Group.
+National referee training courses in England are organised and run by the Swim England Synchronised Swimming Management Group.

 Please contact your synchro regional manager if you have any questions about running a referee training course.